 Rhinophyma was typically associated with alcoholics in the past due to their large red noses, however, this is not accurate – rhinophyma is a type of rosacea.
 Other manifestations of rosacea may or may not be present.
 Occasionally, rhinophyma is preceded by acne.

-ENRICH Clinic has years of experience treating rhinophyma.
-Please contact us today to talk about your rhinophyma.
+Please contact us today to book a consult & talk about your rhinophyma.